jonathanmaron/image-optimizer/README.md

-# image-optimizer.php
+# image-optimizer

 Image optimization / compression CLI tool.
 This tool optimizes PNG, JPEG and GIF files from the CLI, using `gifsicle`, `jpegoptim`, `jpegtran`, `pngcrush` and `pngout` and can usually reduce the filesize by 10% to 70%.

-As optimzing images is CPU intensive and it may take several minutes for a larger PNG file, `image-optimizer.php` keeps track of which image files it has optimized.
+As optimzing images is CPU intensive and it may take several minutes for a larger PNG file, `image-optimizer` keeps track of which image files it has optimized.
 Each image file will only be optimize once, unless the `--force` flag is set.

-`image-optimizer.php` is intended to be run unattended in a cronjob.
+`image-optimizer` is intended to be run unattended in a cronjob.

 ## Example usage

 ### Optimize images in ~/web-project/public

-    image-optimizer.php ~/web-project/public
+    image-optimizer --path="~/web-project/public"

 ### Optimize images in ~/web-project/public, ignoring history

-    image-optimizer.php ~/web-project/public --force
+    image-optimizer --path="~/web-project/public" --force

 ### Set all images in ~/web-project/public as optimized

-    image-optimizer.php ~/web-project/public --index-only
+    image-optimizer --path="~/web-project/public" --index-only

 ## Installation

 Installation is via composer:

     cd ~/install-path

     composer create-project jonathanmaron/image-optimizer

 It is recommended to include `~/bin` in your `PATH` variable:

     PATH=$PATH:~/install-path/image-optimizer/bin

-so that `image-optimizer.php` is available to the logged in user globally.
+so that `image-optimizer` is available to the logged in user globally.

 ### Dependencies

-`image-optimizer.php` depends upon `gifsicle`, `jpegoptim`, `jpegtran`, `pngcrush` and `pngout` to perform its work.
-These tools must be installed, otherwise `image-optimizer.php` will return an error.
+`image-optimizer` depends upon `gifsicle`, `jpegoptim`, `jpegtran`, `pngcrush` and `pngout` to perform its work.
+These tools must be installed, otherwise `image-optimizer` will return an error.

 Download and install `pngout` at: